 Katanga Canyon

-Entering Katanga Canyon, you are taken down a long winding path flowing upstream alongside a roaring river, with dense trees and plants completely isolating the area from the rest of the park.
+Entering Katanga Canyon, you are taken down a long winding path alongside a roaring river, with dense trees and plants completely isolating the area from the rest of the park.

-This African mining village is built on an island surrounded by Congo River Rapids.
-There are bridges at both ends, allowing guests to enter from either Mutiny Bay at one end or Gloomy Wood at the other, crossing a bridge that passes over the tunnel shared by the area's two rides.
+At either end of the area there are bridges, allowing guests to enter from either Mutiny Bay at one end or Gloomy Wood at the other, crossing a bridge that passes over the tunnel shared by the area's two rides.

 Area History